hamada-j/Kenjo/README.md

 ### Structure

 - The Idea is create a functional App with nice view and easy to use.
-The App will have two part (gates) in the first a presentation simple Landing Page with Materialize CSS [https://materializecss.com/about.html] I use sometimes and givin very nice views, so modern a cool.
+The App in Angular(Typescript and SaSS) will have two part (gates) in the first a presentation simple Landing Page with Materialize CSS [https://materializecss.com/about.html] I use sometimes and givin very nice views, so modern a cool.
 For this app I use two photos Artist in app Phone and Vinyl running.

 - App will bea a Synthetic style with Flex-Layout and Angular Material [https://material.angular.io/].
 I like use this because it gives so nice presentation in short time (if you know), there si some limitation but for this challenge it is perfect.